ljsinclair/featurebase-docs/docs/cloud/cloud-quickstart.md

 ```sql
 SELECT TOP(10) * FROM cseg;
 ```

+>Note that we support a subset of SQL but are working toward expanding our SQL coverage.

 Viewing this tabular output we can see each record contains several columns (attributes) and data types.
 Scroll left and right in the application to explore the full list of columns.
 For example, ```names``` and ```cities``` are captured in ```STRINGSET``` columns. ```income``` is captured in an ```INT``` column that will allow for range queries.
 You can also see that ```education``` is a ```STRINGSET``` column with multiple values in a single column.